-A short winter walk – Doon Hill Fairy Trail
+A short winter walk – Doon Hill Fairy Trail, Aberfoyle

-Shortly before Christmas we became stir crazy at home, and despite a forecast of heavy rain we decided to venture to The Trossachs in search of adventure on Doon Hill.
+Shortly before Christmas we got a little stir crazy at home and despite a forecast of heavy rain we decided to venture to The Trossachs in search of adventure on Doon Hill in Aberfoyle.

 We arrived in Aberfoyle, clad head to toe in waterproof clothing we were undeterred by the rain.
 Billy Connolly once said “There’s no such thing as bad weather, just the wrong clothing, so get yourself a sexy raincoat and live a little.”

 Aberfoyle lies nestled between craggy hills, woodland and loch – it’s a classically Trossachs town.

 I’ve always been interested in Scotland’s myths and legends.
 It’s hard to imagine today, but Scots once believed unwaveringly in the existence of magical beings.

 We set off towards Doon Hill and soon came to a ruined church sitting in an overgrown kirkyard.
 I love old tombstones so we stopped for a look.
 Inside the kirkyard were a couple of well-preserved iron mortsafe weights.
 My macabre find had made my day!
 In the 19th century the weights would have been placed on top of fresh graves to stop grave robbers, or resurrectionists as they were known from digging up the recently deceased to sell to anatomy schools.

 Grave robbing was once a common, if not unconventional little earner in Scotland.
 Watchtowers were built in the cemeteries of Scotland’s cities to deter the resurrectionists.
 Night watchmen would sit in the towers, watching over the dead so their eternal slumbers were not disturbed.